What can a bank or building society offer you?

 How is a building society different?

 A building society differs ever so slightly from a bank, in that they were originally owned by their members, i.e. the customers who invest in savings schemes and those who hold mortgages and other accounts with them.
-Over recent years many building societies have changed their ownership, meaning they have become more like a normal public company, but for the few that remain mutual (owned by its members) there are some important differences.
+Over recent years many of them have changed their ownership, meaning they have become more like a normal public company, but for the few that remain mutual (owned by its members) there are some important differences.
 There are no shareholders to pay dividends to, and so any profits are reinvested in the building society, and it is often run and managed by those who have some ownership.
 Nowadays, building societies offer pretty much exactly the same services as banks.

 Why might I need a bank or building society account?